GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### No matter how correct a mathematical theorem may appear to be, one ought never to be satisfied that there was not something imperfect about it until it also gives the impression of being beautiful.
+> ### I'm convinced that about half of what separates the successful entrepreneurs from the non-successful ones is pure perseverance.
+It is so hard.
 >
-> ~ *George Boole*
+> ~ *Steve Jobs*

 ---
 ## 🏎 Quick Facts